-DAY 3: After a hearty breakfast, we’ll shuttle a quick 10 miles up to Targhee Ski Resort.
+DAY 3: We start the morning with a quick shuttle up to Targhee Ski Resort.
 Once at the base of the mountain, you can choose to hike up or down on your own or to hop on the chair lift.
 There is a breathtaking view from the top you won’t want to miss.
 You’ll see snow-capped Grand Teton Mountain standing at 13,770’.
 You’ll understand that the Tetons were obviously named by French traders from the Idaho side.

 In the afternoon, we’ll enjoy an hour of yoga.
 The Teton Valley is home to a beautiful yoga studio and all skill levels will be accommodated, from the novice to the experienced.
 We’ll focus on gentle stretching of your bicycling muscles.
 Then we’ll have dinner together.
 12 miles.

 DAY 4: We begin our cycling today on a bike path through the valley to the base of Teton Pass.
-We’ll shuttle to the top and then jump on the bike path that takes us down the other side of the mountain into Jackson Hole.
+We’ll shuttle over the top and then jump on the bike path that takes us down the other side of the mountain into Jackson Hole.
 Enjoy the afternoon shopping in the many stores and art galleries on Jackson’s quaint town square.
 Be sure to check out the cowboy bar and the wildlife art museum.
 Dinner is on your own.
-23 miles.
+14 or 30 miles.